 What kind of future would you like to live in?
-On Saturday, 24 June, 2017, from 13:00–17:30, our project Futures of Europe will hold its second workshop in Copenhagen, Denmark.
-The workshop will take place at Litteraturhuset ved Vandkunsten Nybrogade 28 1203 København With negative headlines about our present dominating the news, FutureLab Europe members Louise Abildgaard, Simon Höher and Moritz Borchardt encourage their fellow citizens … Continue reading Futures of Europe Workshop in Copenhagen!
+On Saturday, 24 June, 2017, from 13:00–17:30, our project Futures of Europe held its second workshop in Copenhagen, Denmark, in the soon-to-be-opened Litteraturhuset ved Vandkunsten.
+Read the project's individual workshop recap here and stay in touch with the project via Facebook!
+FutureLab Europe members Louise Roesen Abildgaard, Simon Höher and Moritz Borchardt invited locals, friends and students to picture … Continue reading [Recap] Futures of Europe Workshop in Copenhagen!

 What kind of future would you like to live in?
 On Saturday, 22 April, 2017, from 14:00 to 17:30, our project "Futures of Europe" held its first workshop in Cologne, Germany, gathering citizens at the venue "die wohngemeinschaft" to discuss how their future could look like.
 A wrap-up of the workshop and pictures is avalaible on the project's website futuresofeurope.eu!
-Methodology of the Workshop … Continue reading Futures of Europe in Cologne – Recap!
+The workshop, in … Continue reading [Recap] Futures of Europe Workshop in Cologne!

 Posted on 3.
 April 2017 by Fiona Fritz